 The UE shall expect to be configured with the same number of SRS ports for all SRS resources in the SRS resource set(s) with higher layer parameter usage set as 'antennaSwitching'.

-In the case that more than one SRS resource set configured with resourceType in SRS-ResourceSet set to 'aperiodic', the UE shall expect that the more than one set are configured with the same values of the higher layer parameters alpha, p0, pathlossReferenceRS, and srs-PowerControlAdjustmentStates in SRS-ResourceSet.
+In the case that more than one SRS resource set configured with resourceType in SRS-ResourceSet set to 'aperiodic', if a UE is provided TCI-State in dl-OrJointTCI-StateList or TCI-UL-State, the UE shall expect that the more than one set is associated with the same values of the higher layer parameters p0AlphaSetforSRS and pathlossReferenceRS-Id [6, TS 38.213]; otherwise, the UE shall expect that the more than one set is configured with the same values of the higher layer parameters alpha, p0, pathlossReferenceRS, and srs-PowerControlAdjustmentStates in SRS-ResourceSet.

 <unrelated text omitted>